 It is lighter and hence more convenient to transport than the other boards.
 It is also tougher than the other boards on the list.

 This board can also hold its own on the waves and is not limited to duck-ponds, making it a good choice if you have surfer aspirations.

-Though a bit pricey, it is worth it, because you know it will serve you well for a very long time.
+Though it's not the cheapest beginner iSUP, it is certainly worth it, because you know it will serve you well for a very long time.
 After all, what’s the point of buying a board if you’re going to replace it in a few months?